Jilmoire/combat-crafts/README.md

 Crafting recipes for weapons by adding more steps to craft them.
   ### Will it impact the gameplay heavily?
 No, of course not.

+### Disclaimer:
+This is my very first modding project.